AidanJReid/claire/README.md

 - search for treatments

 As a *registered user* I want to be able to:
-- do all the above
+- do all the above, and
 - reset my password if forgotten
 - view profile
 - make booking in calendar